markjlyon/spaceopera/GM.md

 Improvements occur twice a season, once after the midseason Episode and once after the season finale Episode.
 An Improvement does two things:

-Gain a point in an Attribute.
+The character gains 1 point in an Attribute.

-Gain a rank in a Branch.
+The character gains a rank in a Branch.

 ## CHARACTER RESET UPCOMING
 In another week we will be doing the character rebuild based on the new rules.